hnginterns/Project-Api/source/index.html.md

 --------- | ------- | -----------
-access_token| string|access token issued to the consumer token_type | string |type of token issued expires_in | integer |the time the token could last for
+access_token| string|access token issued to the consumer token_type | string |type of token issued expires_in | integer |the duration of time the token is valid for